bk/wmk/readme.md

 ## Available themes

-Currently there are five wmk themes available:
+Currently there are six wmk themes available:

 - [Lanyonesque][lanyonesque], a blog-oriented theme based on the Jekyll theme [Lanyon][lanyon].
 [Demo][ldemo].